Samar67/multilingualFedDep/data/read_me.txt

-The three publicly avaiable dataset namely, Arabic, Russian and Korean are uploaded with the distribution used while developing our model.
+The three publicly available datasets, Arabic, Russian, and Korean, are uploaded with the distribution used while developing our model.
 Only 10k records were used from the Russian dataset.

+The python file data_proc_utils contains the functions used to process the data.

-Both English and Spanish are not publicly avaiable but can be obtained by contacting their providers.
+English and Spanish datasets are not publicly available but can be obtained by contacting their providers.

 The five datasets sources:
 1. English: https://www.cs.jhu.edu/~mdredze/clpsych-2015-shared-task-evaluation/